Sadiq ul Khairi

-Sadiq ul Khairi (11 May 1915, Delhi - 26 January 1989, Karachi, Sindh) was an Indian born Pakistani Urdu novelist, playwright and translator.
-He was the son of well-known Urdu writer Allama Rashid Al-Khairi and younger brother Razzaq Al-Khairi.
+Sadiq ul Khairi (11 May 1915, Delhi - 26 January 1989, Karachi, Sindh) was an Indian-born Pakistani Urdu novelist, playwright and translator.
+He was the son of well-known Urdu writer Allama Rashid Al-Khairi and younger brother of Razzaq Al-Khairi.

 Early life and education

 Khairi was born on 11 May 1915, in Delhi, British India.
 His father, Allama Rashid Al Khairi was a prominent Indian scholar and writer.
 Sadiq al-Khairi's grandfather Maulvi Abdul Qadir was one of the prominent scholars of Delhi.
 The famous Urdu writer Nazir Ahmad was the son-in-law of Maulvi Abdul Qadir.